bioCKO/rnaed/README.md

   * number of reads mapping in the reverse direction on protein-coding exons
   * sequence read length

-   One way is to use the program htseq to retrieve the counts.
+   One way to retrieve the counts is to use the program htseq.
 7. Put your *.fastq files in a directory called `fastq'.
 8. Run: